Passing Through Narrow Gaps with Deep Reinforcement Learning: Method

 Where $w$ is gap width, $dist$ and $angle$ are polar coordinates from the respective gap marker ($m_2, m_3$) to the robot ($dist$ is the distance to the robot, $angle$ is the heading error).
 We train the auxiliary term with mean squared error loss from the ground truth provided by the simulation.
 Learning the location of the gap has the additional benefit of providing visual information to the operator.
 If the gap behaviour is activated, the operator can clearly see the gap.

 The gap behaviour policy and the behaviour selection policy are trained in simulation using the Gazebo simulator.
-We insert blocks into the simulator so the robot must drive through gaps (sampled uniformly from $0.8 - 0.85$m).
-We also add blocks to to resemble doors in various open configurations.
-Due to the computational demands of running the full perception stack on a single computer while running multiple agents, during policy training the occupancy map is generated by inserting blocks into known locations in a global occupancy map, then sampling a robot-centric map using the robot pose ($x,y,yaw$).
-For testing, we rely on the occupancy map generated by the perception stack, both in simulation and on the real robot (Sec.~\ref{sec:experiments}.B and Sec.~\ref{sec:experiments}.C).
+We insert walls into the simulator so the robot must drive through gaps (sampled uniformly from $0.8 - 0.85$m).
+We also add doors in various open configurations.
+Due to the computational demands of running the full perception stack on a single computer while running multiple agents, the occupancy map is generated from simulation data while training.
+When the policy is being trained, the occupancy map is generated by inserting blocks into known locations in a global occupancy map, then sampling a robot-centric map using the robot pose ($x,y,yaw$).
+For testing, we rely on the occupancy map generated by the perception stack, for both simulation and real robot experiments (Sec.~\ref{sec:experiments}.B and Sec.~\ref{sec:experiments}.C).